mp-se/chamber-controller/README.md

 # Features

 * Control heating and cooling output
-* Supports 2 temperature senors for beer and chamber.
+* Supports 2 temperature sensors for beer and chamber.
 * Control on either sensor target.
 * Sending data to influxdb v2 for analysis of PID algorithm and fine tuning.
 * Sending temperature data over bluetooth for use in my other projects